 In her role as an advisor, Jaime works with employers to develop strategies for fostering a safe and productive workplace for employees, compliance with a myriad of state, federal, and international employment laws, and risk mitigation.
 She counsels clients in matters involving workplace compliance, wage and hour disputes and discrimination claims, and enforcement of restrictive covenants.
 Jaime also drafts comprehensive agreements for officers, employees, and consultants, and investigates and responds to employee charges and complaints filed with governmental authorities.

 Additionally, Jaime advises on trademarks, copyrights, and brand management to clients across a broad range of industries, including artists and musicians, product designers and manufacturers, national retail, restaurant, and hospitality chains, and technology developers.
 She prosecutes trademark applications and copyright registrations, and defends those intellectual property rights from infringement.

 Away from the Office

-A new parent, Jaime is having a great time discovering her “inner kid” through her young son.
+Jaime enjoys re-discovering her “inner kid” through her young son.
 She’s very active outdoors and loves to run and hike.
 To escape the stresses of the legal world, Jaime practices yoga and nature photography.
 Her community service includes participating in the Dallas Association of Young Lawyers' volunteer committees for law student assistance and the DAYL's annual Charity Ball, and serving as a Big Sister in the Big Brothers Big Sisters of America program.